nebulab/renderful/README.md

 $ gem install renderful
 ```

-Once you have installed the gem, you can configure it via the `.configure` method:
+Once you have installed the gem, you can configure it like this:

 ```ruby
 ContentfulClient = Contentful::Client.new(